Ivo Caprino: Work with Ingse Caprino

 Following the success of Tim og Tøffe, Gude was involved in all of her son's films until 1963.
 Gude made some puppets for a production by Frithjof Tidemand-Johannessen.
 Caprino had set up a film studio in the manor house, and Gude started working full-time on new puppets, which often had luscious proportions.
 The film, Veslefrikk med Fela, was awarded the best children's film at the 13th Venice International Film Festival in 1952.
-The commissioned production, Den steadhaftige tinnsoldat (The Steadfast Tin Soldier), won several international awards.
+The commissioned production, Den standhaftige tinnsoldat (The Steadfast Tin Soldier), won several international awards.

 Gude filled the role of cinematographer on the last film collaboration with her son.
 The puppet's voice role being played by Liv Strømsted.
 Gude died 9 December 1963 at Snarøya.
 The production of puppets was afterwards taken over by her granddaughter Ivonne Caprino.

 Innovations

-When making Tim og Tøffe, Caprino invented a method for controlling the puppet's movements in real time.
-The technique can be described as a primitive, mechanical version of animatronics.
+In 1949, when making Tim og Tøffe, Caprino patented a method for controlling the puppets' movements in real time.
+It was a mechanical keyboard connected to the puppets, allowing him to move even minor parts like the eyes.
 Caprino's films received good reviews, and he quickly became a celebrity in Norway.
 When he switched to traditional stop motion film-making, Caprino tried to maintain the impression that he was still using some kind of "magic" technology to make the puppets move, even though all his later films were made with traditional stop motion techniques.
 Another innovative method used by the team, was the use of condoms for the creation of the puppets' facial skin.

 In addition to the short films, Caprino produced dozens of advertising films with puppets.
 In 1959, he directed a live action feature film, Ugler i Mosen, which also contained stop motion sequences.
 He then made a feature film about Peter Christen Asbjørnsen, who had travelled around Norway in the 19th century collecting traditional folk tales.
 The plan was to use live action for the sequences showing Asbjørnsen, and then to realise the folk tales using stop motion.
 Unfortunately, Caprino was unable to secure funding for the project, so he ended up making the planned folk tale sequences as separate 16-minute puppet films, book-ended by live action sequences showing Asbjørnsen.